 Alternate Spellings of Surname: Graeff, Graeffe, Graeph, Graffee

-Born in Aplaleben [sp?], Germany on 24 October 1833, Richard Graeffe was a son of Ferdinand Graeffe and Caroline (Schmidt) Graeffe, both natives of Germany.
-According to an application for a U.S. passport completed by him in 1889, he emigrated from Germany to the United States in 1847, and was naturalized as a U.S. citizen in 1889—a quarter of a century after he had faithfully and honorably helped to preserve the Union of his adopted homeland.
+Born in Germany in the community of Aplaleben [possibly Alsleben or Aschersleben?] on 24 October 1833, Richard Graeffe was a son of Ferdinand Graeffe and Caroline (Schmidt) Graeffe, both natives of Germany.
+According to an application for a U.S. passport completed by him in 1889, he emigrated from Germany to the United States in 1847, and became a naturalized U.S. citizen in 1889—a quarter of a century after he had faithfully and honorably helped to preserve America’s Union.

-Richard A. Graeffe began fulfilling the duties of citizen of his new nation almost as soon as he arrived on the shores of America.
-As an enlisted man with federal forces engaged in the Mexican-American War from 1847 to 1852, he fought with the United States Army as a Corporal with Company E of the 4th Artillery.
+Richard A. Graeffe enlisted for military service almost as soon as he arrived on the shores of the United States of America.
+As a member of the federal forces engaged in the Mexican-American War from 1847 to 1852, he served with the United States Army as a Corporal with Company E of the 4th Artillery.

-After mustering out, he began to make a new life for himself—a journey which would be interrupted in just a few short years as relations between America’s North and South worsened, and the domino effect of states seceding from the Union began in December of 1860.
+After mustering out, he began to make a new life for himself—a journey which would be interrupted in December of 1860 as relations between America’s North and South worsened and the domino effect of states seceding from the Union began.